davidorban/sensayhacks/documentation/sensay_api_integration_troubleshooting.md

 2. **Review API Documentation**: Find and review the most recent Sensay API documentation to verify endpoints and authentication methods.

-3. **Try Bearer Token Format**: Implement `Authorization: Bearer {token}` header format which is a common standard.

-4. **Verify API Key**: Confirm that the API key is active and has the correct permissions in the Sensay dashboard.
+3. **Verify API Key**: Confirm that the API key is active and has the correct permissions in the Sensay dashboard.

-5. **Check Logs**: Examine Vercel Function logs for any additional error details not visible in the browser console.
+4. **Check Logs**: Examine Vercel Function logs for any additional error details not visible in the browser console.

-6. **Test with Postman/Curl**: Attempt direct API requests using Postman or curl to isolate if the issue is in our application code or with the API credentials.
+5. **Test with Postman/Curl**: Attempt direct API requests using Postman or curl to isolate if the issue is in our application code or with the API credentials.